EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

 # Part II: Working with Spectral Libraries

-This tutorial shows you to use Spectral Libraries in the EnMAP-Box.
+This tutorial shows you how to use Spectral Libraries in the EnMAP-Box.

 ## Collect raster profiles in a Spectral Library Window